Region of Rethymnon

 When to visit Rethymnon

-You can reach Rethymnon from Chania driving along the National Road to the west, the trip takes about 45 minutes.
+You can reach Rethymnon from Chania driving along the National Road to the east, in the direction of Heraklion.
+The trip takes about 45 minutes.

-From Heraklion, instead, you need to drive east along the same road.
+From Heraklion, instead, you need to drive west along the same road.
 The trip is about an hour.

 In summer, twice a week, you can reach Rethymnon by boat from some of the Cycladic islands (Santorini, Ios, Naxos, Paros, Mykonos).